netnr/uuid/README.md

 ### Description
 - You can view more information about global variables: `uu`
 - Use `localStorage` as local storage
-- The domain name has been purchased for `10` years

 ### Collect
 - If you have more ideas and suggestions, remember to submit `Issue`